 The mission of the Pigeon Community Multicultural Development Center is to strengthen harmony among the residents of our county and its communities.
-To achieve this we help re-establish the long standing tradition of community as family.
+To achieve this we help re-establish the long-standing tradition of the community as a family.
 We foster intentional inclusiveness to create a holistic quality of life.
-As we serve we recognize and give glory to God.
+We recognize and give glory to God as we serve.

 In 2009, the center became the Pigeon Community Multicultural Development Center and hired its first executive director.
 This allowed the organization to help promote its longstanding goal of inclusiveness.